BjornFJohansson/seguid_calculator/README.md

 * Windows 64 bit
 * Mac OSX app
-* A Linux DEB package is a future plan
+* Linux DEB and RPM packages are planned (see end of this page)

 These packages are build automatically, see the end of this page  for details.